One killed, 15 injured in Pemex pipeline blast in central Mexico | Headlines

 At least one person was killed and over a dozen were injured when a pipeline of state oil firm Petroleos Mexicanos (Pemex) exploded in the central Mexican state of Puebla after it was breached by suspected fuel thieves, authorities said on Sunday.

+In a news conference hosted by Puebla's government, officials said that within a radius of 1 kilometer of the site, some 2,000 people were evacuated, and that the blaze was under control.
+Five of the injured were in a serious condition, they said.
+The blast is the latest deadly incident to affect Pemex's infrastructure, and follows a fire on one of the company's oil platforms in August https://www.reuters.com/article/mexico-pemex-idAFL1N2PU1LI that killed at least five people.

-Puebla's governor, Miguel Barbosa, said the blast was sparked by a gas leak caused by an illegal fuel tap.
-Lopez Obrador said the fire was under control.
+Puebla's governor, Miguel Barbosa, said the incident was sparked by a gas leak caused by an illegal fuel tap.
+Thanks to the speedy evacuations, a "tragedy of enormous proportions" had been prevented, he added.

+Barbosa said rescue workers were checking to see if bodies were buried under houses destroyed by the blasts, but noted there were no reports of missing people.
+Fuel theft has led to a series of accidents in Mexico.
+Well over 100 people died due to an explosion triggered by an illegal pipeline tap in the neighboring state of Hidalgo in 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)